NVDespotov20/NVDespotov20/README.md

 <img align="right" src="https://i.pinimg.com/originals/89/5c/e7/895ce751ba0379700381d17a67086931.gif" alt="Funny coding GIF" width="300">

-I'm a full-stack developer from Burgas, Bulgaria.
+I'm a full-stack developer from Burgas, Bulgaria, currently located in Blagoevgrad.
 I work mainly with ASP.NET, C#, and JavaScript.
 I also have an interest in cybersecurity and build projects to solve everyday problems.

 **I use Arch btw.**